hyperledger-labs/hyperledger-labs.github.io/README.md

 not the case, you will need to bring your code by squashing all of your commits into a single first commit made against your new lab repo with your sign-off.

+## License requirement

+All Hyperledger software must be made available under an [Apache 2.0 license](LICENSE).
+This applies to Labs.
+Please, make sure to license all incoming code and new code accordingly.